rafalmas/gript/README.md

  to get the TypeScript types definitions.
 They are being downloaded by [Bower](http://bower.io/).
  We assume that they will be downloaded to `bower_components/DefinitelyTyped` directory, which is excluded from the TypeScript linting.
  The resulting JavaScript files will be placed in the `target/tmp/js` directory.

+<a name="linting"></a>
+## Linting
+To ensure the profound checking of the code quality of your application, Gript will check all your HTML, Sass, TypeScript and JavaScript files.
+The linting process is executed during the build, and is also included in the `watch` task, to re-lint the file on the fly, after you change it.
+The number of configuration files are being used to customize the linting options:

+- `.eslint.yml` contains configuration for the powerful JavaScript linter, the [ESLint](http://eslint.org).
+Refer to the [Options](http://eslint.org/docs/user-guide/configuring) section for avaialable options.
+- `.scss-lint.yml` contains configuration for Sass linter, the [scss-lint](https://github.com/brigade/scss-lint).
+Referer to the [Configuration](https://github.com/brigade/scss-lint#configuration) for options.
+- `tslint.json` contains options for [TSLint](http://palantir.github.io/tslint/).
+Refer [here](http://palantir.github.io/tslint/rules/) for the description of rules.
+- `.htmllintrc` contains setup for [htmllint](https://github.com/htmllint).
+Refer to the [options](https://github.com/htmllint/htmllint/wiki/Options) for possible settings.

+For your convenience, Gript contains sample configuration files for all linters in the `sample_configs` directory.

 <a name="injection"></a>
 ## Compiled files injection